 This would become the central challenge of his – and perhaps everyone’s – life.
 Namely, to live the life you want to live, you have to get along with all the other people trying to live the lives they want to live.
 But to live the life you want to live, you also have to be free to live that life however you want.
 Does it not seem that these two needs are often in conflict?
 I must write whatever I most want to write, but what if no one wants to read it or publish it?

-He had forgotten ever having written the song, and he was incredulous when I reminded him of it recently.
+He had forgotten ever having written the song, and he was incredulous when I reminded him of it today.
 No three year-old could possibly write something that intelligent, he said.
 A three year-old had, I assured him.
 He adjusted to this reality rather quickly.

 As do most parents.
 There is an intelligence within life that will seek expression by whatever means its current vessel provides.
 In fact, it is the very same intelligence that allows that life to get along while also having free.
 From a certain distance, such a marriage can seem impossible, as impossible as a three year-old composing existential ballads.
 Impossible, that is, until it happens.

 It’s always wondrous when it happens, as wondrous as sentences and stories falling together as if on their own.
 How often have you jumped back from the page and thought, “Did I write that?
 I’m not that intelligent.”
 Wondrous, too, how quickly you adjust to the idea that maybe you are.